telefonicaid/lwm2m-node-lib/README.md

 	Writes the given value to the resource indicated by the URI (in LWTM2M format) in the givendevice.

+execute <deviceId> <resourceId> <executionArguments>

+	Executes the selected resource with the given arguments.

 read <deviceId> <resourceId>

 	Reads the value of the resource indicated by the URI (in LWTM2M format) in the given device.